ENSE370-2026/ENSE_370_Lab/Lab-2/UMLRefresher.md

 During this process, you may find that some modification and/or clarification of some of these classes may be necessary.
 In that case, you must update the class and sequence diagrams to reflect those changes.
 I will accept hand-drawn UML diagrams, or you may use a drawing tool like Violet, UMLet, or ArgoUML, etc.

-## 2 Deliverables
+## Deliverables
-- Submit your code and UML documentation to Snoopy.
+Complete your assignment and check in and push your code and UML to your repository by the due date.